maciejmiklas/led-display/README.md

 # Hardware
 Fritzing schematics are here: [/doc/fritzing](doc/fritzing)

 First, let's start with the controller.
 Any Arduino will work.
-I've used Mega due to a large number of digital output pins.
+I've used Mega due to the large number of digital output pins.
 You could also use Nano with a shift register and alter a way of addressing Select Slave lines in *Display::send(...)*.

 You will need an extra power supply for driving LEDs, assuming you will use more than one LED Matrix.